GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 ### Wave 1 — Base Transaction Safety

-- Limit the first safe lifecycle contract to an exclusively owned Timer whose channel, master/slave, DMA, and external raw-LL state is reset/dormant.
-The canonical base configure path must establish that through reset/unowned entry or minimum raw observation and reject non-dormant state; it cannot claim control of deferred feature domains.
+- Limit the first safe lifecycle contract to an exclusively owned Timer.
+The application must explicitly deconfigure when deferred channel, master/slave, DMA, or external raw-LL state must begin dormant; the canonical root configure path preserves those unrepresented domains and cannot claim their ownership.
 - Move counter-stopped and all other fallible checks before PSC/ARR/CNT writes.
 - Stage every timebase image locally and publish none on Codec failure.
 - Skip ordinary register writes when readable programmed images are unchanged.
 - Do not use preload equality to skip an active commit.
 Define whether the API is preload-only, always commits, or has trustworthy commit provenance that proves the active shadow is synchronized.
-- For Wave 1's reset/dormant entry domain, prove the documented UG behavior and reject any observed channel/trigger/DMA/downstream ownership.
-Later feature waves expand the commit contract as those domains are admitted.
+- For Wave 1's application-owned entry domain, prove the documented UG behavior and preserve channel/trigger/DMA/downstream state that is not represented by `tim_config_t`.
+The application explicitly invokes `TIM_DeConfig()` when it requires those deferred domains to enter reset state.
 - Replace post-mutation early returns with a single cleanup path.
-- Classify `TIM_Config` as compatibility and freeze `TIM_ConfigBase` (or an equivalently accurate name) with reset/unowned entry semantics.
+- Keep `TIM_Config` and `TIM_DeConfig` as independent canonical conjugate
+  root-lifecycle entry points.
+Neither calls the other; the application owns ordering and the decision to reset before configuration.
 - Define `TIM_Config`, `TIM_DeConfig`, and delay success/failure postconditions
   for clock, CEN, NVIC, CNT, flags, and configuration.
 - Validate current DIR/CMS transitions against the complete live CR1/SMCR mode